BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Let's assume a single-user application for simplicity.
 A multi-user application would additionally need the protection on the shared data due to concurrency.
 We can have a material database.
-AuxiliaryObjects store the key for DB queries.
+AuxiliaryObjects would store the key for DB queries.

 **What kind of data structures does the software need?**\
 Let's review the relations between the objects.